PrunesLand/Todolist-Reborn/README.md

 # This is a Todolist created by Prunesland

-This is made by following a youtube tutorial
+This is made by following a youtube tutorials